triplestrange/StrangeScoutOld/.github/ISSUE_TEMPLATE/backend_bug.md

  - Output of `uname -a`: [e.g. Linux hostname 4.15.0-1010-aws #10-Ubuntu SMP Thu May 24 08:41:34 UTC 2018 x86_64 x86_64 x86_64 GNU/Linux]

 **Additional context**
-Add any other context about the problem here. *Include any modifications to the default setup blueprint (for example, using MySQL rather than MariaDB.*
+Add any other context about the problem here. *Include any modifications to the default setup blueprint*